Mohamed Doumbia

-Mohamed Doumbia (born 25 December 1998) is an Ivorian professional footballer who plays as a midfielder for Slovan Liberec in the Czech First League.
+Mohamed Doumbia (born 25 December 1998) is an Ivorian professional footballer who plays as a midfielder for Young Africans in the Tanzanian Premier League.

 Career

-He started his youth career at Majestic FC in the Ivory Coast.
-He made his senior league debut for Finnish club Ekenäs IF on 6 May 2017 in their 0–2 home loss to FF Jaro.
-He signed for Czech First League side Dukla Prague in December 2017.
+Doumbia started his youth career at Majestic FC in the Ivory Coast.
+He made his senior league debut for Finnish club Ekenäs IF on 6 May 2017 in a 2–0 home loss to FF Jaro in second-tier Ykkönen.

+He signed for Czech First League side Dukla Prague in December 2017 for an undisclosed fee.
 He started making regular appearances in the starting lineup after the arrival of coach Roman Skuhravý in September 2018, who praised Doumbia's tactical awareness as his main strength.
 After spending four years at Dukla, Doumbia joined Slovan Liberec in February 2022, signing a contract until June 2024.